dermahax/spectracalc_hapi/README.md

 # spectracalc_hapi
-Python representation of [spectracalc](www.spectracalc.com) using hapi.
+Python representation of [spectracalc.com](www.spectracalc.com) using hapi.

 **Usage**:
-	run main.ippy or for quick testing, use the binder.
+	run main.ipynb or for quick testing, use the binder link below.
 	Further instructions are in the code files.
 The workflow is as close as possible to spectracalc.com

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dermahax/spectracalc_hapi/HEAD?labpath=main.ipynb)